 He’s done every single role in his business – from doing accounts to logging forms to being on calls – so that gives him a “certain amount of authority”.
 He’s never asked anyone to do anything he hasn’t done himself.

 It also gives him a certain amount of understanding and empathy for anyone else doing the jobs.
 He’s realistic about what he can expect from his employees and he’s also realistic about what they can achieve in any role.
 He’ll therefore happily take on any job he thinks is too much to ask of an employee.

 10. Staying humble

 “I consider humility to be like a superpower,” Koochew said.
-“Because what it allows me to do and what allows my team to do is take feedback from anywhere, any place and any time.”
+“Because what it allows me to do, and what it allows my team to do, is take feedback from anywhere, any place and any time.”

 Koochew invites feedback into every aspect of his business.
 Then he quietly assesses it for accuracy and implements it wherever it makes sense.
 Staying humble to Koochew means being objective about the feedback he receives – from customers, suppliers and, most importantly, staff.
 It’s about being open to other people’s opinions and less precious about your own.

 “The last thing you want is to be in the way of yourself,” he said.

 For more info on Anthony and Azured’s Microsoft Cloud specialist services for businesses, head to azured.com.au.